Summer sees London's parks filled with flowers, people and events © Kamira / Shutterstock

 The Thames, London’s iconic artery, really comes alive in the summer months.
 To appreciate its highlights, spend a day strolling the Thames Path, from Battersea to the impressive Thames Barrier in the east.
 Or for a more compact saunter, meander along the South Bank, enjoying picture-postcard views of the city’s skyline and passing some of the most famous sights.

-One of these, the roofless Globe, comes into its own in the summer, with spectacular outdoor performances.
-You can also catch some quality events at Southbank Centre’s Underbelly Festival (6 April–30 September) which combines the popular Udderbelly and London Wonderground festivals of previous years.
-Nearby the unpredictable fountains outside the Royal Festival Hall are a fun way to cool off.
+One of these, the roofless Globe, comes into its own in the summer, with spectacular outdoor performances of Shakespeare plays, London’s most famous literary figure.
+You can also catch some quality events at Southbank Centre’s Underbelly Festival (5 April-29 September) which combines the popular Udderbelly and London Wonderground festivals of previous years.
+Nearby the unpredictable fountains outside the Royal Festival Hall are a fun way to cool off – the kids will love them.
 September’s Totally Thames festival is a packed month-long series of events including fireworks, regattas, races, art and archaeology.

 Fill up al fresco

 Summer is the ideal time to track down some of the capital’s best street food.
-KERB pops up in a number of locations around town, including the Gherkin, Camden Market and King's Cross.
-A tantalizing parade of food stalls line pretty Exmouth Market (Friday-Sunday) in north London, and in warm weather its excellent selection of restaurants fling open their doors and crowd the cobbled street with sociable diners.
-Brixton Village in south London is another top spot to find eclectic and inventive eateries with a raft of outdoor seating.
+KERB pops up in a number of locations around town, including the Gherkin, Camden Market, London Bridge and King's Cross.
+A tantalizing parade of food stalls line pretty Exmouth Market (Monday-Friday) in north London, and in warm weather its excellent selection of restaurants fling open their doors and crowd the cobbled street with sociable diners.
+Brixton Village, in south London, is another top spot to find eclectic and inventive eateries with a raft of outdoor seating, or for something covered check out the still fairly new Pop Brixton for the same.
 Street Feast (open every weekend through the summer) makes a tasty start to a night out and can be found in Shoreditch, Canada Water and Lewisham.

 Drinking in the sun